dajooo/better-survival/README.md

 - Teleport to homes using `/home [name]`
 - List all homes with `/homes`
 - Delete homes using `/deletehome [name]`
+- Teleport to your last location using `/back`

 ### 🪓 Timber
 Cut down entire trees instantly while sneaking: